owais-nawaz/Duplicate-Question-Pairs/README.md

 ## Steps to run the stream-lit app:

 To access the streamlit website, in the terminal run the command -

 `streamlit run app.py`

+go to `localhost:8501`

 ## Sample